Juhannuspukki/pollex-web/site/content/join/_index.md

-// Also if you are a new member fill out the form below:
+// If you are a new member, please fill out the form below: